(No ratings)

 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

-Dr. Alicia H. Chaves, MD graduated from University of South Florida (USF) College of Medicine in 2004.
+Dr. Alicia Heather Chaves, MD graduated from University of South Florida (USF) College of Medicine in 2004.
 She completed residency at Yale-New Haven Hospital.
 She is certified by the American Board of Pediatrics - Pediatric Cardiology, American Board of Pediatrics - Pediatrics and has a state license in Maryland.

 Medical School: University of South Florida (USF) College of Medicine (2004)